karthik-gupta91/NagWeather/README.md

   - Responsible for data fetching and storage.
   - Handles API calls and caching logic.
   - Components:
-    1. WeatherAPIRepository
+    1. Data Models
-    2. WeatherOfflineRepository
+    2. WeatherService
-    3. Data Models
+    3. WeatherRepository

 ### ViewModel
  - Acts as a bridge between Model and View.